-The Stop Wall Street Looting Act:
+August 2021 The Stop Wall Street Looting Act:

-End Private Equity's Predatory Practices

-The private equity industry has grown massively over the past decade.
-Prior to the 2008 financial crisis, private equity (PE) held \$1 trillion in assets.
-In the last nine years, global investors have poured \$5.8 billion into PE funds.
-Today, private equity-owned companies employ almost 6 million workers.
-In other words, what PE does has a huge influence over the American economy and the well-being of American workers.

-Unfortunately, this has been bad news for most of us.
-While a small handful of industry executives have become billionaires, they have done so at the expense of wages and wealth of working people.

-Why?
+End Private Equity's Predatory Practices The private equity industry has grown massively over the past decade.
+Assets held by private equity (PE) firms have grown from \$1 trillion prior to the 2008 financial crisis to nearly \$4.5 trillion today.1 In the wake of the COVID-19 pandemic, private equity firms are positioned to take advantage of widespread economic distress and have embarked on a historic spending spree, buying up assets in every sector of our economy.
+Huge swaths of the retail sector, storied media companies, grocery chains, important elements of health care, and manufactured housing have all come under the control of Wall Street, bringing disaster to the working communities that depend on them.
+Millions of people who depend on fair and functioning markets have been thrown in jeopardy, including investors, pensioners, and small businesses.
+Today, private equity-owned companies claim to employ 11.7 million workers,2 and across sectors, PE owned firms are responsible for some of the most abusive business practices in the nation.
+The human consequences of this unbridled corporate greed were drawn into sharp relief as the pandemic forced millions of people to become "essential workers" to make ends meet.
+Suddenly, working people were navigating staying safe and healthy as they were tasked with providing essentials to the public in the midst of a deadly public health crisis, while their employers offered meager, if any, support.
+Meanwhile, these same Wall Street investors made billions on their backs.
 Private equity firms have rigged the system to create a "heads I win, tails you lose" situation.
-These executives can gain control of companies while risking negligible amounts of their own money, use various tactics to extract money from those companies, and then leave workers and communities saddled with the losses if those companies fail or are downsized.
+These executives can gain control of companies while risking nearly none of their own money, use a multitude of tactics to extract money from those companies, and then leave workers and communities saddled with the losses and devastated if those companies fail or are downsized.
 Loopholes and exceptions in law and regulation create incentives for private equity firms (and other big Wall Street players, notably hedge funds) to load the companies they acquire with excessive debt, and drain money to enrich themselves.
 In other words, the current system allows private equity firms to buy companies, weaken or destroy those same companies, and still make money for the Wall Street executives.
 PE firms too often also mislead their own investors, such as pension funds, about actual returns in order to keep attracting dollars, and keep growing their own fortunes.
 New federal policies are needed to address the predatory elements of the private equity business model that harm workers, investors, and communities.
 The Stop Wall Street Looting Act would:

 Make private equity executives legally liable for the damage they cause.
 The private equity model provides unique advantages that allow its executives to avoid responsibility for the financial and legal liabilities incurred by the companies they control.
 This lack of accountability creates incentives for activities that harm workers and communities.
 There is no plausible public policy reason to allow it to continue.
+1 Pensions and Investments.
+"Big jump in private equity AUM expected over next 5 years," November 09, 2020.